sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 At the End of this tutorial we will have the following setup:
 - Sync our obsidian vault automatically with the [Obsidian Git plugin](https://github.com/denolehov/obsidian-git)
 - Use a shared folder on the synology that holds git repositories
+- Login keyless so that the Obsidian plugin can be automated (also you can login with that user without inputting passwords)
 - Use a non-admin user for security reasons (keyless auth is a security risk if not configured properly)
-- Login keyless so that the Obsidian plugin can be automated (also you can login with that user without inputting passwords)

 ## Requisites

-- Backup of your synology (full backup)
+- make a backup of your synology (full backup)
 - Synology with DSM 7 installed (could work for DSM 6 but not tested)
   - Git-Server needs to be installed
   - Admin SSH access to the synology